 Shilajit is typically found inside the cracks, crevices and caves of mountainous regions at high altitudes.

 There are differences in trace mineral composition, purification methods, the way the substance formed and how it was classified, depending on where you source it from.
-In spite of these differences, all of these types have very similar properties in terms of delivering nutrients into your cells and bolstering your overall health and wellness.
+In spite of these differences, all of these types have very similar properties in terms of delivering nutrients into your cells and bolstering your overall wellness.

 The best quality Shilajit originates from the Altai and Himalayan ranges; both of which stand tall at impressive altitudes and are steeped in a rich cultural history that venerates this powerful supplement.